 A thorough inspection of the spill bucket is required during your monthly and annual inspections.
 During these inspections, ensure that your spill bucket is free of any fuel, water or debris.
 The spill bucket should be cleaned regularly, well-maintained and free of any visible damage.

-Spill Prevention, Control and Countermeasure Plan is required by the US EPA for qualifying AST systems.
+A Spill Prevention, Control and Countermeasure Plan is required by the US EPA for qualifying AST systems.
 All requests for information regarding Spill, Prevention, Control and Countermeasure Plans should be directed to the US EPA.

 Overfill Prevention